Zero-Shot Polygon Matching with Pre-trained Models for Pose Estimation and Polygon Cloud from Challenging Stereo: Methodology

-\paragraph{Bidirectional-pyramid matching.} To address the adaptation of the search range for matching images of varying sizes and to improve matching efficiency and accuracy, bidirectional pyramid matching is proposed.
-Fig.~\ref{method_pyramid} shows that this strategy reduces computational complexity by combining multi-stage downsampling and adaptive search window and improves the matching accuracy by utilizing epipolar line constraints and template matching.
+To address the adaptation of the search range for matching images of varying sizes and to improve matching efficiency and accuracy, bidirectional-pyramid matching (BPM) is proposed.
+Fig.~\ref{method_pyramid} shows that this strategy reduces computational complexity by combining multi-stage downsampling and adaptive search window and improves the matching accuracy by utilizing epipolar line constraints and template matching detailed in Algorithm \ref{alg:1}.

 First, image Gaussian pyramids are created for the stereo images with a downsampling factor of 1/3.
-Stop sampling until the length or width of the image at the bottom of the Gaussian image pyramid is no higher than 200 pixels.
+Downsampling stops when the length or width of the image at the bottom of the Gaussian image pyramid does not exceed 200 pixels.
 For an image size of $W\times{H}$, $n$ layers of pyramids, $\text{min}\{\ W/3^n,\ H/3^n\}<200$, so the time complexity of subsequent matching on large-format images is reduced.
 At the top level of the pyramid, the center $c_i$ of the source polygon is transformed to $c_i^\prime$ in the target image using the homography matrix.
 A square window $W_\tau$ of size $\tau$ is then centered at $c_i^\prime$, and a smaller window $W_\phi$ of size $\phi$ is centered at $c_i$.

 Next, $W_\phi$ is used as a template to perform template matching with $W_\tau$, identifying the most similar region $W_\phi^\prime$ centered at $c_i^{\prime\prime}$ in the target image: